MaxWutw/2022TISF_Utilizing_semi_supervised_learning_to_do_galaxy_morphological_classification/README.md

 ```
 python3 train_our_CNN.py // In this code, we construct the CNN on ourself.
 python3 train_VGG16.py // In this code, we utilize VGG16 to be our CNN model.
+python3 clustering.py // In this code, we can have a unsupervised learning method, by using t-sne dimension reduction and K-means algorithm.
 ```

 ## Reference